copsTvFan/cops-episode-guide/guide.md

 "Bad Business"

 - Tasers are deployed after an erratic suspect attempts to outsmart officers.
+TODO: Add other officers.
-- A lawbreaker tries to convince detectives they didn't just see him commit a crime.
+- TODO.
+A lawbreaker tries to convince detectives they didn't just see him commit a crime.
-- An officer is called to supervise a ridiculous business transaction.
+- TODO.
+An officer is called to supervise a ridiculous business transaction.

 ### S30E11